AdobeDocs/experience-manager-65.fr-FR/help/assets/assets-workflow.md

 ## Application d’un workflow à plusieurs ressources {#applying-a-workflow-to-multiple-assets}

-1. Dans la console Ressources, accédez à l’emplacement des ressources pour lesquelles vous souhaitez démarrer un workflow, puis sélectionnez les ressources.
+1. From the [!DNL Assets] console, navigate to the location of the assets for which you want to start a workflow, and select the assets.
 Sélectionnez **[!UICONTROL Chronologie]** dans le menu pour afficher la chronologie.

    ![screen_shot_2019-03-06at123325pm](assets/chlimage_1-136.png)